The Infrared Universe: Horizon--Coupled Thermodynamics

 At the semiclassical level, black--hole formation and growth are governed by the Bekenstein--Hawking area law \cite{Bekenstein1974,Wald2001}.
 Matter accretion produces a large amount of entropy per unit accreted energy, amplifying entropy within the exterior system.
 In the present framework this amplification does not lead to secular growth of exterior entropy.
 Instead, the entropy generated by black--hole growth is transferred to the cosmological horizon on cosmological timescales, contributing to the irreversible increase of horizon entropy while leaving $S_{\rm ext}$ stationary.

 The baryon flux $\Phi_B$ introduced in Section~\ref{sec:continuity} contributes directly to this entropy processing.
 Baryon sequestration into black holes enhances entropy amplification and thereby increases the export rate $\dot{s}_{\rm cos}$.
-The resulting thermodynamic imbalance is compensated by the baryon creation term $\Gamma_B$ in the baryon continuity equation \eqref{eq:baryon-CE}, restoring a stationary exterior baryon density.
+The resulting thermodynamic imbalance is compensated by the baryon repopulation term $\Gamma_B$ in the baryon continuity equation \eqref{eq:baryon-CE}, restoring a stationary exterior baryon density.

-Photons and neutrinos also cross the cosmological horizon, but they do not control the entropy balance.
+Photons and neutrinos are removed from the observable channel primarily through scattering and decoherence rather than geometric escape across the cosmological boundary, and therefore do not control the entropy balance.
 Although a cold photon bath can carry large entropy per unit energy, routing the free--energy budget primarily into electromagnetic heating does not maximize entropy throughput into the ultimate cold reservoir.
 The dominant steady--state entropy circuit is instead gravitational and infrared: collapse and accretion amplify entropy, while expansion--driven infrared geometric modes provide the channel that exports this entropy irreversibly to the cosmological horizon.
-In this sense the photon--neutrino sector acts as a passive thermometer of the medium, whereas the infrared gravitational sector is the active carrier that closes the entropy budget in Eq.~\eqref{eq:entropy-continuity-density}.
+In this sense the photon sector acts as a passive thermometer of the medium, whereas the infrared gravitational sector is the active carrier that closes the entropy budget in Eq.~\eqref{eq:entropy-continuity-density}.